isaaclkh/isaaclkh/README.md

 Skills: C / C++ / Python / Dart / SQL

-- 🔭 I’m currently working on MEDiThings CO., Ltd.
+- 🔭 I’m currently looking for a job.
 - 🌱 I’m junior developer.
 - 👯 I’m looking to collaborate on anything with anyone.
-- 📫 How to reach me: isaaclkh9909@gmail.com // isaac.lim@medithings.co.kr
+- 📫 How to reach me: isaaclkh9909@gmail.com
 - 😄 Pronouns: Developer ⚡️

 -------------